Fra Angelico

 Fra Angelico (1395-1455)

-Fra Angelico (angelic brother) was the popular name given to the major painter of the Renaissance in Florence, Fra Giovanni da Fiesole, a Dominican friar.
-Devoted exclusively to Christian art, he employed his art for didactic purposes, and his signature style was simple and direct, though based on the largeness of form of Giotto (1267-1337) and Tommaso Masaccio (1401-1428).
+Fra Angelico (angelic brother) was the popular name given to the major painter of the early Florentine Renaissance, Fra Giovanni da Fiesole, a Dominican friar.
+Devoted exclusively to Christian art, he employed his art for didactic purposes, and his signature style was simple and direct, though based on the largeness of form of Giotto (1267-1337) and Masaccio (1401-1428).

-A well known figure in Renaissance art, Fra Angelico is best-known for his series of more than 50 frescos concerning the Life and especially the Passion of Christ, which he painted at the convent of San Marco - mostly as an aid to contemplation in the friars' cells.
+A well known figure in Renaissance art, Fra Angelico is best-known for his series of more than 50 religious paintings on the Life and the Passion of Christ, which he painted at the convent of San Marco - mostly as an aid to contemplation in the friars' cells.
 He also frescoed the private chapel of Pope Nicholas V in the Vatican.
-Despite his status as a member of the Church, Fra Angelico was in fact a highly professional painter who travelled extensively to execute a number of prestigious commissions, making a significant contribution to religious painting.
-In addition, he was responsible for sketching some of the greatest drawings of the Renaissance.
+Despite his status as a member of the Church, Fra Angelico was a highly professional painter who travelled extensively to execute a number of prestigious commissions, making a significant contribution to the Italian Renaissance during its early stages.
+In particular, he was responsible for sketching some of the greatest drawings of the Renaissance.

 HISTORY